addisonlynch/iexfinance/docs/source/ref.rst

 IEX Corporate Actions
 =====================

-IEX provides a reference list which includes the following
+`IEX Corporate Actions <https://iextrading.com/developer/docs/#iex-corporate-actions>`__ is a reference list which includes the following:

 	- Issues (new, deleted)
 	- Symbol and name changes